JAntn/garbcol/README.md

 ```

-You can protect and object against be deleted.
+You can protect and object of being deleted.

 ```C++